levibostian/talks/Journey to finding the perfect app architecture/README.md

 I have not given this talk yet, but I hope to.
 I have been extremely excited about this topic for the past ~6 months now :)

+**Update:** After being rejected for 4 conferences, I have decided to ditch this topic and redefine it.
+I have received amazing feedback from conference organizers on my submission saying that, "There is no such thing as perfect" and "This topic is covering too much at one talk".
+This talk has been rewritten to become, *Build an offline-first Android app today!*.

 # Abstract

 When it comes to mobile apps, I think we can all agree apps should be fast, fun, and easy to use.
 They should *just work*.